 Back Pain

-There are several changes during pregnancy that can contribute to back pain.
+Several changes during pregnancy can contribute to back pain.
 Pregnancy hormones relax the joints between the bones in your pelvic area, which can be tough on your back and hips.
 Carrying around extra weight can also put additional strain on your back.
-If you have any issues with your back, please make sure you sit on chairs with good support, especially if you are at a desk all day.
-You can use a pregnancy support pillow when sitting or lying down.
-Opt for shoes with good arch support or use insoles to help protect your feet from issues that can come up.
+If you experience any back issues, please sit in chairs with good support, especially if you spend your day at a desk.
+You can use pillows for support when sitting or lying down.
+Opt for shoes with good arch support, or use insoles to help protect your feet from potential issues.
 You can try a heating pad or an ice pack for some comfort.
-A prenatal massage may be helpful, or ask your partner for a massage.
+A prenatal massage may be beneficial, or consider asking your partner for a massage.
 If you are suffering from back pain that you cannot alleviate, please bring it up with your care provider.

 Your Growing Uterus

 As your baby grows and your uterus expands, it can put additional pressure on your lungs and other organs.
-Your growing uterus pushes up on your diaphragm, the muscle below your lungs.
+Your growing uterus presses against your diaphragm, the muscle located below your lungs.
 You may find yourself short of breath and getting winded quickly.
-Sitting or standing with good posture can give your lungs more room to expand.
-If you are out of breath on walks or when exercising, slow down and take it easy.
+Maintaining good posture, whether sitting or standing, can give your lungs more room to expand.
+Slow down and take it easy if you are out of breath during walks or exercise.

 Swelling and Edema